 CTS 302.
-Quality in Health Care.
+Quality in Healthcare.
 3 Credits.

-This interprofessional course provides students with the skills and knowledge needed to apply quality improvement approaches to the design and management of health care services.
-Prerequisite: Graduate standing, or Instructor permission.
-Cross-listed with: NH 302.
+Introduces students to the principles and practices of health care quality and quality improvement.
+Principles in the design and management of continual improvement activities will be presented and applied.
+Prerequisite: Graduate standing.
+Cross-listed with: GRNS 328.